hackclub/jams/jams/batches/sparkletilt-pcb/part-1/en-US.md

 ## Done!

-Now you have a simple Arduino Nano Compatible Board Schematic!
+Now you have a simple Arduino Nano-compatible board schematic!
 Check out Part 2 to turn this into a PCB, or Part 4 to add more features to this board.

 ![](https://cloud-596d7k8lu-hack-club-bot.vercel.app/01full-kicad.svg)